-The 1994 Blue Wing/Seven Troughs Allotment evaluation and subsequent Final Multiple Use Decision (FMUD) implemented a north/south grazing strategy for C-Punch.
+The 1994 Blue Wing/Seven Troughs Allotment evaluation and subsequent Final Multiple Use Decision (FMUD) implemented a north/south grazing strategy for the permittee, C-Punch.
 The decision required C-Punch to graze livestock in the northeast portion of the allotment, an area in that in the past hasn't had substantial livestock numbers.
 Once C-Punch places large number of cattle in this area, cattle could drift over Imlay and Antelope Summits and through Poker Brown Gap toward Rye Patch Reservoir.
-This would create a management problem for BLM, C-Punch and Delong in the Majuba Allotment.
+This would create a management problem for BLM (dealing with unauthorized use), C-Punch and Delong in the Majuba Allotment.